junzhin/Text-Driven-CFP-Generator/README.md

 - **Fine-grained Control**: Our method allows for detailed control over retinal anatomical structures and disease stages via free-form textual prompts.
 - **Superior Performance**: RetinaLogos outperforms existing models in generating clinically accurate and high-quality retinal images.
 - **Generalizable Framework**: Our framework can be applied to a wide range of ophthalmological conditions, supporting future research in medical image synthesis.

+## 🚨 Code Release

+We plan to release the source code for RetinaLogos if the paper is accepted.
+Stay tuned for the release, which will be made available on our GitHub repository.